 Students who do not meet the requirements in Paragraph 1.14.2 must pay the institutional tuition fees, which are set by the Executive Board and are equal to at least the full statutory tuition fee amount.

-The same minimum shall not apply to double or joint degrees or graduation tracks based on an agreement between Inholland and another institution, where this concerns students who are also enrolled at an international higher education institution.
+The same minimum shall not apply to joint degrees or graduation tracks based on an agreement between Inholland and another institution, if the student is also enrolled at an international higher education institution.